LOW LEVEL MENTAL HEALTH SUPPORT IN SCHOOLS

 The project is delivered by Youth Information Workers who can deliver a range of one-to-one 'blether' support (only available to S1+), evidence-based group work and issue-based programmes.
 These are available for both primary and secondary young people, including:

 - Living Life to the Full (Confidence and Self Esteem)

-- DNA-V (Coping with Challenges, Stress, and Change)
+- Mindful Warrior (Coping with Challenges, Stress, and Change)